aryanhiremath/Amazon-UI-Clone/README.md

 # Amazon UI Clone

 This is a front-end clone of the Amazon homepage built using basic web technologies.
-The project is purely static and focuses on layout, styling, and responsiveness (if applicable).
+The project is purely static and focuses on layout & styling.

 ##  Built With